hashicorp/packer-plugin-tencentcloud/.web-docs/components/builder/cvm/README.md

 <!-- Code generated from the comments of the TencentCloudImageConfig struct in builder/tencentcloud/cvm/image_config.go; DO NOT EDIT MANUALLY -->

 - `image_description` (string) - Image description.
+It should no more than 60 characters.

 - `reboot` (bool) - Whether shutdown cvm to create Image.
-Default value is false.

-- `force_poweroff` (bool) - Whether to force power off cvm when create image.
+  Please refer to parameter `force_poweroff`

-  Default value is false.
+- `force_poweroff` (bool) - Indicates whether to perform a forced shutdown to create an image when soft shutdown fails.
+Default value is `false`.

 - `sysprep` (bool) - Whether enable Sysprep during creating windows image.